godaddy/node-cluster-service/README.md

 	require("cluster-service").workerReady({
 		onWorkerStop: function() {
 			// lets clean this place up
-			process.exit(); // we're responsible for exiting if we register cb }
+			process.exit(); // we're responsible for exiting if we register this cb }
 	});